You Earned a Ticket!

 California is revamping its education data systems.

-When it comes to education data, California is at last taking steps to improve its infrastructure.
-Compared to other states, California is changing the game by investing in new data systems.
+When it comes to education data, California is at last taking steps to invest in new data systems.
+There’s a lot to make up for.

 In the 2010's, the national Data Quality Campaign (DQC) regularly evaluated state-level education data systems.
 In 2012, it awarded California a low rating for the quality of its education data.
 The following year, California "addressed" this low ranking... by declining to participate in the survey.
 Then-Governor Jerry Brown, a declared skeptic of the value of education data systems, consistently opposed, blocked, or defunded many efforts to build or improve the quality and availability of education data, preferring to leave the matter to individual school districts.